OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

     > onedatastore create ds.conf
     ID: 101

-.. warning:: If you are going to use the TM_MAD_SYSTEM attribute with SSH mode, you must take into account that you need to have an :ref:`SSH type system Datastore <fs_ds>`
+.. warning:: If you are going to use the TM_MAD_SYSTEM attribute with SSH mode, you need to have an :ref:`SSH type system Datastore <fs_ds>` configured.

 Additional Configuration
 --------------------------------------------------------------------------------